 Medicines for Acute Mountain Sickness in Spiti

 There are several medicines available in the market for high altitude sickness.
-What they do is make your body breath faster than the usual rate and hence try to compensate for the low amount of oxygen.
-However even these medicine are a precautionary measure and not a cure.
+What they do is make your body breathe faster than the usual rate and hence try to compensate for the low amount of oxygen.
+However, even these medicines are a precautionary measure and not a cure.
 They become useless once you start feeling the symptoms and should be taken as a precaution to avoid symptoms.

-Home Remedies for Acute Mountain Sickness in Spiti
+Home Remedies for Altitude Sickness in Spiti Valley

 Apart from Diamox, there are some natural home remedies known to help with mountain sickness.
 These are some general daily use things and I will recommend that you pack these a little as well.